Custom Templates

 Manually

-If you can’t or prefer not to use Packer, it is possible to build disk images and register them as custom templates manually.
+If you cannot to use Packer, it is possible to build disk images and register them as custom templates manually.

 Prerequisites